chrisdrymon/angel/README.md

 ## Further Development
 * Exceptionally large works may cause memory issues.
 This will be addressed in subsequent updates.
-* There are noteworthy, systematic inconsistencies among the treebanks used for training.
-For instance, obsolete tags still exist in the current version of AGDT.
+* Some tags which are now considered obsolete still exist in older AGDT treebanks.
 I'll make attempts at training on cleaner data.
 * Much hyperparameter tinkering to be done.
 * A PIP release is coming
 * A lot more training data is available.
 It will be used.